 Family members eventually may need to make long-term care choices for the person with primary progressive aphasia.
 They also may need to plan the person's finances and help make legal decisions to prepare for more-serious stages of the condition.
 Start this process early so the person with primary progressive aphasia can be involved.

 Support groups may be offered for caregivers and people with primary progressive aphasia or related conditions.
 Ask your social worker or other members of your treatment team about community resources or support groups.

 If you're experiencing symptoms, you might start by seeing your primary care provider.
 Your provider may refer you to a doctor trained in brain and nervous system conditions, known as a neurologist, or a speech-language pathologist.

 When you make the appointment, ask if there's anything you need to do in advance, such as fasting before having a specific test.
 Make a list of:

-Take a family member or friend along, if possible, to help with communication and to help you remember the information you receive.
+Take a family member or friend along, if possible.
+This person can help with communication and to remember the information you receive.

-For primary progressive aphasia, some questions to ask your doctor include:
+For primary progressive aphasia, some questions to ask your health care provider include:

 - What's likely causing my symptoms?